mariush-github/resistor-calculator-php/README.md

 --e [3,6,...,192] : use resistors defined in this range, AND previous ranges.

+--list filename : load a resistor list from file (E range ignored if used)

 --count [value] : maximum resistors to use (d=3, m=4)

 --mix [0,1] : enable groups of resistors in series or parallel (d=1, slower)